con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 And this I shall reveal to living beings
 According to each one's capacity,
 In order to completely quell afflictions,
-So all their ignorance may be dispelled.'
+So ignorance may fully be dispelled.'
 (15)

-Upon beseeching thus the *tathāgata*,
+With this request to the *tathāgata*,
-The master of all secrets, Vajrapāṇi,
+The master of all secrets, Vajrapāṇi—
-Palms pressed together in due reverence,
-Stood with his body bowed before the lord.
+His body bowed, his palms politely joined—
+Then stood before the lord devotedly.
 (16)

+This concludes sixteen verses showing the request.

 ## 2. The Reply

-And then the Blessed One, lord Śākyamuni,
+And so the Blessed One, lord Śākyamuni,
 The best of men, the fully awakened one,
 Extending from his mouth his handsome tongue,
 A tongue unmatched in both its breadth and length, (17)

-Showing a gentle smile to living beings—
+Displaying a gentle smile to living beings—
 A smile that fills the threefold world with light;
-That tames the four Māras, the enemy;
+That tames the enemy, the four Māras;
-That ends unwanted birth in its three forms[^18-1]—(18)
+That ends unwanted birth in all three forms[^18-1]—(18)

 [^18-1]: The 'three forms of unwanted birth' are birth in hell, as a hungry ghost, or as an animal.